Autonomy-Logic/openplc-editor/.github/pull_request_template.md

 ## Issue reference

-This PR resolve the # issue.
+This PR refer to the # issue.

 ## Description of the changes proposed